Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 The Storage System supports optional garbage collection for Peers that wish to compact storage size.
 A Peer is only required to maintain the current state, and a short history sufficient to participate in the consensus algorithm.
 Of course, Peers may choose to retain additional information for historical analysis.

+### Memory Accounting

+Decentralised databases have an issue with *state growth*, defined as the increasing requirement for peers to store information that accumulates over time.
+Because on-chain data must be retained, potentially indefinitely, in order to satisfy future on-chain queries or smart contract operation, there is no option to discard data arbitrarily: a correct peer cannot do so and maintain correct participation in the consensus protocol.

+This growing demand for storage space presents a significant problem.

+- It creates a requirement for peers to incur increasing storage costs over time, for data that must be retained indefinitely
+- There are perverse incentives at work: a user might pay a one-off code to store data on-chain, but does not bear the cost of indefinite future storage (which falls on peer operators)
+- Over time, careless use of on-chain storage may make it impractical for a typical individual to operate a peer with normal computer hardware and storage capabilities
+- This problem might be manageable for low-transaction-volume platforms, but is clearly unaccaptable for systems such as Convex that are designed to handle high volumes of transactions for sustained periods of time

+Convex implements a novel solution of Memory Accounting to help manage the problem.

+- Each user is given a memory allowance
+- Memory allowance is consumed when on-chain storage is allocated, and released when stored objects are deleted
+- A common "pool" of memory is available which limits the maximum size of the on-chain state.
+This pool can be increased or reduced subject to on-chain governance by the Foundation
+- A user may buy additional memory at any time from the pool, or sell memory back to the pool for Convex Coins

 ## Technical Description